kebingyu/kyu-vim/README.markdown

-## This is my vim setup using git submodule and pathogen.
+## My vim setup using submodule and pathogen

 Once the git is cloned, run: